 Witchelina Nature Reserve – 4WD the Willouran Ranges

 Witchelina Station is 4,200 square kilometres of some of the regions more explosive scenery – a SA Nature Foundation initiative.
 In 2010 all the stock were removed to reduce grazing pressure on flora and fauna.
 Feral pest eradication is an on-going program and this vast region is now resplendent with its natural flora and fauna .

 Research is currently underway for the threatened Thick-billed Grasswren, The Gidgee Skink and the Brown Snake – all of which reside on Witchelina.

 Ecotourism is part of the station’s commitment to promote alternative land use in the interests of managing, protecting and restoring this stunning land well into the future.

 Now you can enjoy this too!

 Take the 4WD Loop that gets you into the heart of the Willouran Ranges and the spectacular N’or West Gorge.
 This full day self-drive adventure takes you past spectacular Ghan Rail bridges, wetlands, unique geological hills and mountains as well as the ruins of a past era, or visit the restored Witchelina homestead.
 The climax of the drive is the rugged N’or West Gorge – that’ll test your 4WD skills!

 Book at the Marree Hotel (collect the key).

-Two day camping and other tracks are being opened up in 2017.
+Two day camping options available.
+There are other tracks and plenty of alternative stays can be arranged.
 So keep watching this site or our FaceBook page for the latest details.